L400-RTI/RTI-Hackathon/Act 2 - Take control/README.md

 4. Current shipment status (count of orders by status).
 5. Map showing shipment count by destination

-* Below is an example of an operational dashboard for Fabrikam management
+* Below is just an example of an operational dashboard for Fabrikam management, feel free to make this realtime dashboard your own.

 <img src="../Assets/OperationalDashboard_Fabrikam.png" alt="Alt text" width="1000"/>